Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: inversion in the convolution algebra

 \begin{lemma} Let $X$ be a complete decomposition space.
 Then for any words $v,v'$ in the alphabet $\{0,1,a\}$, the square

 is a pullback. \end{lemma} \begin{proof} Let $m=|v|$ and $n=|v'|$.
 The square is the outer rectangle in the top row of the diagram

 The left-hand outer rectangle is a pullback by definition of $X_{vv'}$, and the bottom square is a pullback by definition of $X_v$ and $X_{v'}$.
 Hence the top-left square is a pullback.
-But the other squares in the top row are pullbacks because $X$ is a decomposition space. \end{proof}
+But the other squares in the top row are pullbacks because $X$ is a decomposition space (compare the square $\xymatrix{*+[o][F-]{1}}$ of \cite[5.3]{GKT:DSIAMI-1}). \end{proof}

 \begin{lemma} We have the $n$th convolution product of $\Phi_1$ with itself. \end{lemma} \begin{proof} This follows from the definitions and Lemma~\ref{lem:X1w}. \end{proof}

 \begin{prop} The linear functors $\Phi_n$ satisfy